m-a-x-s-e-e-l-i-g/jumpflix.tv/README.md

 ## ❓ FAQ

 **Is this a streaming service?** No, it embeds or links to legitimate sources.
-**Can I add my film?** Yes—open a PR with metadata & links.
+**Can I add my film?** Yes—use the admin CLI (`npm run admin`) or open a PR with metadata & links.
+**How do I manage content?** Use the interactive admin CLI: `npm run admin`
+**Do I need a YouTube API key?** No, episode syncing uses public Atom feeds.
 **Why some posters 404 in dev?** Ensure local poster assets are saved under `static/images/posters/` and paths start with `/images/posters/...`.
-**Why deterministic shuffle?** Keeps sessions feeling curated & avoids content “jitter” on each re-render.
+**Why deterministic shuffle?** Keeps sessions feeling curated & avoids content "jitter" on each re-render.
+**How do I update episodes?** Run "Refresh Episodes" in the admin CLI - it syncs from YouTube automatically.

 ## 📄 License